 Other factors may be disqualifiers for some positions but not for others.
-For instance, a suspended driver’s license is likely to be a deal-breaker for a trucking job, but it won’t be as severe or relevant for an office position.
+For instance, a suspended driver’s license will likely be a deal-breaker for a trucking job, but it won’t be as severe or relevant for an office position.

 Do construction companies do background checks?

+Construction sites are dangerous if workers are not qualified or impaired on the worksite.
 Construction companies are an example of employers that hire many contingent workers and consistently require contractor background checks.
-Construction sites are dangerous places if workers are not qualified or are impaired while on the job.
+Construction companies are an example of employers that employ many contingent workers and consistently require contractor background checks.
+Construction sites are dangerous if workers are not qualified or impaired while on the job.
 Criminal history checks, verification searches, and drug tests are all likely to be part of a construction contractor background check.